BeMoreDifferent/GEPA-Prompt-Evolution/README.md

 Environment:
 - Set `OPENAI_API_KEY` in your shell environment, or pass `--api-key` via CLI.
 - Optional: `baseURL` in config to point to a different OpenAI-compatible endpoint.

+Security and privacy:
+- No prompts, keys, or outputs are logged unless `--log` is set.
+Avoid placing secrets in input/config files.

 ---